dominik-pichler/Review_me_if_you_can/README.md

 In the beginning the data is being fetched from the two API's utilizing a python script that runs in a *AWS Lamda Container* that is being executed once per day (at midnight).
 Once the data has been fetched successfully, is then stored in extraction tables in a *PostgreSQL* DB stored in an *AWS RDS Instance* (serving as central source of truth) and then automatically (via *AWS Lamda* again) processed into the aforementioned ABT.

-In the meantime, an adapter (also running in a different *AWS Lamda Container*), is daily fetching new review data from the ABT, sends the reviews to a sentiment model (`sentiment_model.py`) that returns sentiment scores for each review.
+In the meantime, an adapter (also running in a different *AWS Lamda Container*), is daily fetching new review data from the ABT, sends the reviews to a sentiment model (`emotion_detector.py`) that returns the top sentiment scores for each review.

 After that, the data gets transformed into a graph-structure and then added to an on-premise *Neo4J* Database (dockerized) via a python script:  `src/KG_Building_Handler.py`.
 This script iterates over every row in the ABT, transforms it based on the Ontology below and adds it to Neo4j.
 In case a certain Node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing ndoe will be used.